Graphene Terahertz Devices for Sensing and Communication: Introduction

-This review explores various applications of graphene with THz radiation.
-First, we focus on carrier dynamics as probed by THz spectroscopy, highlighting the Fermi-level-dependent response and low-density detection with THz parallel-plate waveguides.
-Then, we move on to molecular sensing applications of graphene.
-The electrical properties of graphene are sensitive to the adsorbed molecules and, therefore, result in changes in the THz optical conductivity.
-Moreover, the detection of adsorbed molecules via THz emission spectroscopy is also discussed.
-Finally, gate-controlled THz wave manipulation and surface plasmon polaritons in graphene-based devices are presented.
-Based on the knowledge accumulated in the literature, we conclude that graphene is poised to revolutionize THz technology, offering opportunities for innovation and advancement.
+Here, we explore the ways in which graphene is poised to fill the THz technology gap through pivotal advancements in sensing and THz wave modulation.
+First, we focus on molecular sensing applications.
+The electrical properties of graphene are sensitive to the adsorbed molecules and, therefore, result in changes to the THz optical conductivity.
+The adsorbed molecules can be detected via THz emission spectroscopy.
+Next, we review the states and dynamics of carriers in graphene as probed by THz time-domain spectroscopy, highlighting the Fermi-level-dependent response and low-density detection with THz parallel-plate waveguides.
+We also demonstrate some recent examples of graphene-based metamaterial systems that modulate the amplitude and phase of THz radiation.
+Based on the knowledge accumulated in the literature, we conclude that graphene is poised to revolutionize THz technology, offering opportunities for innovation and advancement in both sensing and communication.